Raj4478/SuperStore-Data-Analysis-Project/README.md

 - The states which have maximum number  of sales in California.

-- Yearly profits are gained in the technology and office category# Data-Analysis-Project
+- Yearly profits are gained in the technology and office category in Data-Analysis-Project